 Fellow team member, Suzette Joachim, who is a policy manager with the New South Wales Department of Education, said the MBA gave her an understanding of just how fast the world is changing and the skills needed to effectively manage through those changes.

 The remaining four team members were Chris Murphy, Adam Brownlee, Willis Gray and Diane Chapman.

 All six, said Director of the MBA Professor Guy Ford, have some formal qualifications in public policy or international relations.
 “The MBA has also given them other skills; a broader perspective and creative problem solving abilities.”

 “They’ve all worked together before really well, they’ve got these exceptional team building skills.
 It is also a diverse, lean and very agile group of highly talented people,” Professor Ford added.

 Congratulating the team, the Dean, Professor Greg Whitwell, said “the School’s fundamental mission is to provide a transformative educational experience that prepares students for the jobs and the industries of the future and to nurture leaders who can thrive in a world subject to more change and uncertainty than ever before.”

 “Our team’s performance is a clear indication that we are succeeding in that mission,” he said.

-The Business School’s MBA was the nation’s number one program of its kind in 2017, according to the biennial MBA ranking published by the Australian Financial Review’s highly respected BOSS magazine.
+The Business School's MBA is the nation's number one program of its kind, according to the biennial MBA ranking published by the Australian Financial Review’s highly respected BOSS magazine.